 Oxford students protest Harlem Shake sacking

-Oxford University [London] students have come to a protest about the Pprinciple’s sacking of a librarian who failed to stop about 30 students performing the Harlem Shake in a college library.
+Oxford University [London] students have come to a protest about the Pprinciple’s sacking of a librarian who failed to stop about 30 students performing the Harlem Shake in a School library.

 Student leader Ellen Gibson told AFP that the librarian has been threatened and treated unfairly.